schlegelp/sea-serpent/README.md

 {'token': 'somelongassstring1234567@£$^@£$^£'}
 ```

-For future use: it's easiest if you were to set your default server and auth
+For future use set your default server and auth token as `SEATABLE_SERVER` and
-token as `SEATABLE_SERVER` and `SEATABLE_TOKEN` environment variable.
+`SEATABLE_TOKEN` environment variable, respectively.

 ### Initializing a table